rajakshay/karpenter/website/content/en/preview/upgrade-guide/_index.md

 weight: 10
 ---

-Karpenter is a controller that runs in your cluster, but it is not tied to a specific Kubernetes version, as the Cluster Autoscaler is.
-Use your existing upgrade mechanisms to upgrade your core add-ons in Kubernetes and keep Karpenter up to date on bug fixes and new features.

 To make upgrading easier we aim to minimize introduction of breaking changes with the followings:

 # Compatibility issues